zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="MLP_news_curve.png" >
 </p>

+We see that the model performs extremely well as we got an average precison of 100% and it has an almost perfect AUC (Area Under the Curve).

 Here we analyze how the MLP classifies the news.
 We inspect the subjectivity of the words having a higher likelihood of classified as Fake or True respectively.